chemag/h265nal/README.md

 ## 1. Annex B H265 File Parsing
-If you just have a binary blob with Annex B format (e.g. you read a .265 file from a file, and want to convert the read blob into parsed NAL units), use the `H265BitstreamParser::ParseBitstream()` method.
+If you just have a binary blob with Annex B format (e.g. you read a .265 file from a file, and want to convert the read blob into a set of parsed NAL units), use the `H265BitstreamParser::ParseBitstream()` method.

+The following code has been copied from `tools/h265nal.cc`.

 ```
 // read your .265 file into the vector `buffer`
 std::vector<uint8_t> buffer(size);

+// keep a bitstream parser state (to keep the VPS/PPS/SPS NALUs)
+h265nal::H265BitstreamParserState bitstream_parser_state;

 // create bitstream parser
-absl::optional<h265nal::H265BitstreamParser::BitstreamState> bitstream;
+std::unique_ptr<h265nal::H265BitstreamParser::BitstreamState> bitstream;
-h265nal::H265BitstreamParserState bitstream_parser_state;

 // parse the file
 bitstream = h265nal::H265BitstreamParser::ParseBitstream(
       buffer.data(), buffer.size(), &bitstream_parser_state);
 ```

 The `H265BitstreamParser::ParseBitstream()` function receives a generic